Website icon Xpert.Digital

 ➡️ This comprehensive presentation of the various aspects of climate analysis highlights the importance of this research discipline for understanding and dealing with the challenges of climate change.
 From evaluating historical data to developing forecast models, climate analysis plays a central role in the effort to better understand our climate and find sustainable solutions for the future.

-• Process to make cities more energetically efficient and sustainable.
+• A process to make cities more energy-efficient and sustainable.

-• Cities contribute to a significant proportion of global emissions and offer potential to combat climate change.
+• Cities contribute a significant portion of global emissions and offer potential for combating climate change.

-• Goals: Reducing energy consumption and greenhouse gas emissions, promoting renewable energies, energy efficiency, green infrastructure and sustainable mobility.
+• Goals: Reduction of energy consumption and greenhouse gas emissions, promotion of renewable energies, energy efficiency, green infrastructure and sustainable mobility.

-• Crucial role in the development of measures within the framework of energy urbanization.
+• Crucial role in the development of measures within the framework of energy-efficient urbanization.

-• Provide important information about the climate, identify climate-related risks and help adapt to climate change.
+• They provide important information about the climate, identify climate-related risks, and help with adaptation to climate change.

-• Include aspects such as temperature, precipitation patterns, air quality, extreme weather events and vulnerability.
+• They include aspects such as temperature, precipitation patterns, air quality, extreme weather events, and vulnerability.

-🤝 Synergies between energetic urbanization and climate protection:
+🤝 Synergies between energy-efficient urbanization and climate protection:

 • Sustainable and climate-friendly urban development leads to a reduction in emissions and an improvement in the quality of life.

-• Promoting local public transport and cycling reduces emissions and traffic congestion.
+• Promoting public transport and cycling reduces emissions and traffic congestion.

 • Energy-efficient renovation of buildings reduces energy costs and improves living comfort.

-• Green spaces and urban gardens contribute to climate adaptation and recovery.
+• Green spaces and urban gardens contribute to climate adaptation and recreation.

-🌍 Master plan 100% climate protection for cities and municipalities:
+🌍 Master plan for 100% climate protection for cities and municipalities:

 • The goal is to reduce greenhouse gas emissions in Germany by 80 to 95 percent by 2050.

-• Offers a clear strategy and framework for action for decarbonized energy supply and climate goals.
+• Provides a clear strategy and framework for decarbonized energy supply and climate goals.

-• Contains measures to promote renewable energy, energy efficiency and sustainable mobility.
+• Includes measures to promote renewable energies, energy efficiency and sustainable mobility.

-• Cities and municipalities receive support with climate analyzes and exchange of experiences.
+• Cities and municipalities receive support with climate analyses and exchange of experiences.

 🏢 Interesting solutions for cities and municipalities:

-• Building-integrated photovoltaics for aesthetics and reduction of urban or urban heat islands.
+• Building-integrated photovoltaics for aesthetics and reduction of urban heat islands.

-• City solar carport modules for photovoltaic parking spaces with translucent solar modules.
+• City solar carport modules for photovoltaic parking lots with translucent solar modules.

 • City pergolas as a concept for green smart cities.

-• Smart Columbarium for space savings and green inner cities.
+• Smart Columbarium for space saving and green city centers.

 💡 The “Smart Columbarium” as an innovative solution for urban planning:

-• Concept enables up to 90% savings in cemetery space.
+• The concept enables savings of up to 90% in cemetery space.

 • Urns are stored in a space-saving and technologically advanced manner.

-• Freed-up green spaces improve the living environment and quality of life.
+• Reclaimed green spaces improve the living environment and quality of life.

 Xpert.Plus Smart City & City Logistics Consulting with Konrad Wolfenstein